cjqu001/cjqu001.github.io/cv.md

 ## Postgraduate Training

-Family Medicine Residency, LSU Health Sciences Center Shreveport
+Family Medicine Residency, Florida State University College of Medicine, 2026 to 2029

-General Surgery Residency (AOA), HCA Florida Ocala General Surgery, 2023 to 2024
+General Surgery Preliminary Year, University of Central Forida HCA Florida Ocala Hospital, 2023 to 2024

 ## Research Experience

 ### Research Assistant
-LSU Health Sciences Center Shreveport, 2024 to present
+LSU Health Sciences Center Shreveport, 2024 to 2026

-- Produced six first-author peer-reviewed publications within one year
 - Advanced from contributor to independent investigator
 - Built datasets and analyzed EHR and intraoperative data
 - Led development of an AI-driven MRI pipeline for bone and muscle assessment